Need information about finding out who infringed your copyright? This video may provide some guidance.

 Although the author of a work owns the copyright the moment that work is created, Section 411 of the Copyright Act (17 U.S.C.
 411) provides that the copyright owner must register the copyright before the owner can bring suit for infringement.
 If there is no valid registration certificate, the lawsuit cannot move forward.
+A copyright registration certificate that is invalid can cause problems.

 In a recent case from the Ninth Circuit, the defendant challenged the validity of the plaintiff’s registration certificate, and the lower court dismissed the matter on summary judgment.
 Plaintiff sought review with the Ninth Circuit.
 On appeal, the court affirmed the summary judgment.